 - We respectfully ask the audience to donate a non-perishable food item which will be distributed to the Greater Chicago Food Depository.
 Thank you.

-2016 is the 43nd anniversary for TUBACHRISTMAS concerts/events which are presented throughout the world.
+2018 is the 45th anniversary for TUBACHRISTMAS concerts/events which are presented throughout the world.
 TUBACHRISTMAS was conceived in 1974 by Harvey Phillips as a tribute to his teacher and mentor William J. Bell, born on Christmas Day, 1902.
-Through the legendary William J. Bell we reflect on our heritage and honor all great artists/teachers whose legacy has given us high performance standards, well structured pedagogy, professional integrity, personal values and a camaraderie envied by all other instrumentalists.